LACMIP/emu/docs/_documentation/typecollection.md

 ## Rehousing types
 - Specimens should comfortably lie flat in boxes.
 The fit should not be tight.
 - Small specimens that are placed in vials should be accompanied by small stickers and small labels.
+- Specimens placed in vials should also be immobilized with tissue paper.
+However, do not tightly pack the vial with so much tissue paper that it could crush the specimen, or make it difficult to find or retrieve in the future.